Three Bricks to Consolidate Watermarks for Large Language Models: Technical Background

 \subsubsection{Modification of the Distribution~\cite{kirchenbauer2023reliability,kirchenbauer2023watermark, zhao2023provable}}

-The original distribution~\eqref{eq:Distrib}, denoted $\vec{p}$ for short, is replaced by a similar distribution $\vec{q} = F(\vec{p}, k)$ where $k$ is a secret key.
-In~\cite{kirchenbauer2023watermark}, the secret key is the partitioning of $\V=\G_{k} \cup \bar{\G_{k}}$.
+The original distribution~\eqref{eq:Distrib}, denoted $\vec{p}$ for short, is replaced by a similar distribution $\vec{q} = F(\vec{p}, k)$ where $k$ is a secret key and $F$ an arbitrary function.
+In the work of Kirchenbauer~\etal~\cite{kirchenbauer2023watermark}, the secret key determines a partitioning of $\V=\G_{k} \cup \bar{\G_{k}}$.
 The greenlist $\G_k$ contains $\gamma |\V|$ tokens, where $\gamma \in [0,1]$.
 The logit of every token in the greenlist is incremented by $\delta>0$, and the softmax operator outputs $\vec{q}$.
 The sampling then proceeds as usual.
-Intuitively, this encourages the generation of greenlist tokens that have higher probability.
-On the other hand, $\E [F(\vec{p},K)] = \vec{p}$ so that on expectation over the set of keys, watermarking does not bias the distribution.
+Intuitively, this increases the probabilty of generating greenlist tokens.
+On the other hand, $\E [F(\vec{p},K)] = \vec{p}$ so on expectation over the set of cryptographic keys, watermarking does not bias the global distribution of words ($K$ being the random variable representing the key).

-The detection first tokenizes the text and counts how many tokens are in their greenlist.
-More formally, for a text of $T$ tokens, the score $S_T$ is the number of greenlist tokens:
+The detection tokenizes the text and counts how many tokens are in their greenlist.
+More formally, for a text of $T$ tokens, the score $S_T$ is the number of greenlist tokens ($x^{(t)}$ and $k^{(t)}$ respectively indicate the $t^{\textrm{th}}$ token and key):